 Murphy’s law.
 Sometimes – no matter how much goodwill may have been invested into planning – things just don’t work out the way they should.
 Take a wildlife safari, for instance and imagine this scenario: At the ungodly hour of four-thirty in the morning, when it is still pitch dark outside, one’s proper physical system has not gained momentum yet, the game reserve is 90 minutes away from the hotel, vision is limited, the vehicle’s irritated GPS fabricates unfathomable directions once the smoothly paved stretch ends and we turn off-road.
 Rain is pouring (pouring!).
 Aboard a forlorn minibus a bunch of drowsy journalists are resting their exhausted frames against foggy window panes and limply jump out of their seats involuntarily each time the bus rattles into a pothole with a thud.
 Or conquers another especially mean hump.
 And another.

-Reading time: about 2 minutesWhite Turf: The „St. Moritz Roar“
+White Turf: The „St. Moritz Roar“

-When the definition „perfect symbiosis“ between a resort and its guests needs to be satisfied, few places come to mind.
+Few places come to mind when the state of “perfect symbiosis” between a resort and its guests is being satisfied.
 St. Moritz is one of them.
 In by-gone decades, the glamorous guest list included Charles Chaplin, Greta Garbo, the Kennedy’s and the controversial Shah of Persia.
 Or actress Brigitte Bardot and Gunter Sachs in each other’s tow.
-All of them readily showcased themselves on this elitist alpine merry-go-round under the scrutinising eye of the rainbow press.
+All of them readily showcased themselves on this elitist alpine merry-go-round under the scrutinizing eye of the rainbow press.
 Whereas generations, nationalities and names on the sophisticated society chart prove exchangeable, the denomination „St. Moritz“ has reliably positioned itself as a sparkling gem safely embedded in craggy mountainous surroundings.

-Reading time: about 4 minutesIceland: Sleeping in a bubble
+Iceland: Sleeping in a bubble

 When mystical veils of polar lights are wafting across northern skies in unknown shades of green, observers from near and far are eager to come and watch the stunning spectacle.
 A great many people have the Aurora Borealis on their bucket list of things to do at least once in a lifetime.
 Witnessing the awesome natural miracle when in Iceland can happen in the most comfortable of ways: by dreamily lying on one’s back underneath the transparent skin of an unconventional „hotel“ room in the shape of a bubble.
 Glamping under a canopy of stars means freedom and shelter at the same time.